thomasrobertgee/recipe-app/README.md

 ## Features

-- **AI-powered recipe generation** based on the current list of weekly specials.
+- **AI-powered recipe generation** triggered by a button in the UI.
 - Fetches and displays a list of recipes from the backend API.
 - A dedicated page with a structured form for managing weekly specials.
 - Clean, responsive card-based layout for recipes.